Madagascar, Malawi, Zimbabwe, Zambia, Moldova, Mozambique

 - Expand Agricultural Sector Access to Financial Services: CNFA’s efforts strengthen financial management and business-planning skills of farmer organizations and agribusinesses.

-- Private Sector Engagement: CNFA also supports organizational development by building local markets and networks and works in partnerships with government and private sector stakeholders.
+- Private Sector Engagement: CNFA also supports organizational development by building local markets and networks and partners with government and private sector stakeholders.